RoseannaM/Web-Optimisation-/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

 I inlined the css.

-I added a script that add the css for the google font after the page has loaded.
+I added a script that adds the css for the google font after the page has loaded.

 ####Part 2: Optimize Frames per Second in pizza.html